byjg/yaj/docs/README.md

 yo('selector').removeClass('oneclass').addClass('otherclass');
 ```

+## Lightweight

+Yaj is also lightweigth.
+Yaj have less than 18kb uncompressed, 8kb minified and **3kb minified and gzipped**.

 ## Installation

-By adding to your browser "yaj.min.js" or through "npm" or "yarn add yaj"
+By adding to your page the "yaj.min.js" or through "npm" or "yarn add yaj"

 ## Yo Dom Manipulation Reference